Breach Response

 If an incident involves the loss of control or unauthorized disclosure of Personally Identifiable Information (PII), then the incident is considered a breach.
 Breaches begin as incidents until incident responders determine that PII has been affected.
 The compromise of other types of sensitive data, such as Personal Health Information (PHI) and Federal Tax Information (FTI), can also constitute a breach because they are (or can contain) PII.

 Breach response activities will often take place alongside incident response activities such as containment, eradication, and recovery.
-Detailed information about incident response at CMS can be found in the CMS Risk Management Handbook Chapter 8: Incident Response.

 Who participates in breach response?